Skip to main content

 DPF Regen is:

-the process by which the soot within a diesel particulate filter (DPF) is converted to ash through the use of heat, chemical reaction and or electricity.
-Soot combustion temperatures range from the 250˚C – 350˚C range (with a chemical or fuel catalyst) to the 550˚C range (without catalyst).
+the process by which the soot within a DPF is converted to ash through the use of heat, chemical reactions, and/or electricity.
+Soot combustion temperatures range from the 250˚C – 350˚C range (with a chemical or fuel catalyst) to the 550˚C range (without a catalyst).

 PASSIVE REGEN